ssalinasfe/Compact-Polylla-Mesh/README.md

 This repository is a compress version of the algorithm Polylla using as data structure a compress halfedge generated with pemb de José Fuentes.

-To see the no compress Polylla version: https://github.com/ssalinasfe/Polylla-Mesh-DCEL To see the original code of pemb:
+- To see the no compress Polylla with POO: https://github.com/ssalinasfe/Polylla-Mesh-DCEL
+- To see the original code of pemb:  https://github.com/jfuentess/pemb
+- To see the POO version of pemb: https://github.com/jfuentess/sdsl-lite

+# Compress Polylla: Compress Polygonal meshing algorithm based on terminal-edge regions

 <p align="center">
  <img src="https://github.com/ssalinasfe/Polylla-Mesh-DCEL/blob/main/images/polyllalogo2.png" width="80%">